fabric8-quickstarts/cdi-cxf/README.md

              curl -X DELETE http://cdi-cxf-default.vagrant.f8/cxfcdi/customerservice/customers/123

+#### Integration Testing

+The example includes a [fabric8 arquillian](https://github.com/fabric8io/fabric8/tree/master/components/fabric8-arquillian) Kubernetes Integration Test.
+Once the container image has been built and deployed in Kubernetes, the integration test can be run with:

+	mvn test -Dtest=*KT

+The test is disabled by default and has to be enabled using `-Dtest`.
+[Integration Testing](https://fabric8.io/guide/testing.html) and [Fabric8 Arquillian Extension](https://fabric8.io/guide/arquillian.html) provide more information on writing full fledged black box integration tests for Kubernetes.

 ### More details

 You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
 This also includes instructions how to change the Docker image user and registry.